Jake Fraley Player Props: Reds vs. White Sox

-Jake Fraley -- with a slugging percentage of .464 in his past 10 games, including three extra-base hits -- will be in action for the Cincinnati Reds against the Chicago White Sox, with Lance Lynn on the hill, on May 5 at 6:40 PM ET.
+Jake Fraley -- batting .333 in his past 10 games -- will be in action for the Cincinnati Reds versus the Chicago White Sox, with Mike Clevinger on the mound, on May 6 at 6:40 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Padres.
+In his previous appearance, he went 1-for-3 with an RBI against the White Sox.

 Jake Fraley Game Info & Props vs. the White Sox